dmbarbour/glas/docs/GlasApps.md

 ### Memory

 Applications need private memory to carry information across transactions.
 For convenience and simplicity, memory is modeled as a key-value database.
-Keys (MemRefs) and values both are arbitrary Glas data.
-The default value associated with a key is unit.
-Allocation of refs to each purpose is left to the application and is independent from other references.
+Keys and values are arbitrary Glas data.
+By default, a MemRef is associated with the 'unit' value.

 * **mem:(on:MemRef, op:MemOp)** - MemRef is an arbitrary value.
 The MemOp represents an operation to observe or modify the associated value.
- * **get** - Response is value currently associated with ref.
+ * **get** - Response is value currently associated with MemRef.
- * **put:Value** - Modify memory so value is subsequently associated with ref.
+ * **put:Value** - Modify memory so Value is subsequently associated with MemRef.
- * **swap:Value** - Combines get and put to avoid some read-write conflicts.
+ * **swap:Value** - Combines get and put.

-It is feasible to add more operations, e.g. specialized list ops so transactions operating at opposite ends of the list avoid conflict.
-However, this is not a high priority.
+ * **read:(count:N, exact?, tail?, peek?)** - take 1 to N elements from head of list, or fail if value in memory is not a list with at least one element.
+Elements read are removed from the list.
+Returns list of elements read.
+Options:
+  * *exact* - flag. if set, fail if would return fewer than N elements.
+  * *tail* - flag. if set, read from end of list instead of head.
+  * *peek* - flag. if set, do not remove the read elements from list.
+ * **write:(data:\[List, Of, Values\], head?)** - join to tail of list in memory.
+Fails if item in memory is not a valid list.
+Options:
+  * *head* - flag. if set, join to head of list instead.
+ * **path:(on:Path, op:(del|MemOp))** - manipulate a record field or volume reached by following Path.
+The operator 'del' can erase the path from a record.
+ * **elem:(at:Index, op:MemOp)** - manipulate a list element in-place at a zero-based index (range `[0,N)`).
+Fails if index is out of range.

+Get and put are a sufficient pair of operators.
+Other operators are opportunities for optimizations such as fine-grained conflict analysis for concurrent computation.
+It is feasible to use read and write to effectively simulate channels using memory.

-Memory is managed manually.
-Assigning unit to a memref can release underlying memory resources.
-We can potentially extend memory operations with dedicated ops for lists and records to improve precise conflict analysis.
-Garbage collection is also feasible, e.g. using several application methods for roots, tracing, and disposal such that they can run incrementally.
+Memory will be managed manually.
+Assigning unit to a MemRef can release memory resources.
+To recover storage resources, an application should explicitly delete associations that it no longer requires.
+Garbage collection is feasible with application methods to report roots and trace or dispose of data, but won't be fully automated unless we have a program model that can implicitly construct these methods.

+*Aside:* Iteration and browsing of memory deserves some future attention.
+A suitable API for this might be closer to an event stream 'watching' for certain memory events, with options to report a compatible history.

 ## Console Applications